premAI-io/cookbook/url-summarizer/README.md

 ### Running the app

 Before running the app, please do not forget to add the secrets `premai_api_key`  to secrets.toml.template and remove .template from it.
+Additionally please replace the `PROJECT_ID` with a valid project id from the Prem App.
 To run the app, type the following command:

 ```
 streamlit run app.py